Roni-N/Roni_Nakash-Portfolio/index.md

 from Ben Gurion University.

-In this portfolio, I will share with you some of my knowledge in the fields of Data Science, Machine Learning, Artificial Intelligence Statistics, Python and more.
+In this portfolio, I will share with you some of my expertise in Data Science, Machine Learning, Artificial Intelligence, Statistics, Python, and more.

-I hope you will find this information helpful, and I would love to hear your opinion :)
+I hope you will find this information useful, and I would appreciate hearing your thoughts!
-Please feel free to contact me in any matter!
+Please don't hesitate to contact me if you have any questions.
-Cheers :)
+Thanks and enjoy reading. :)